togethercomputer/js-eventsource/README.md

 You can use it with Node.js or as a browser polyfill for [browsers that don't have native `EventSource` support](http://caniuse.com/#feat=eventsource).

-This is a fork of the original [EventSource](https://github.com/EventSource/eventsource) project by Aslak Hellesøy, with additions to support the requirements of the LaunchDarkly Node and Electron SDKs.
+This is a fork of the original [EventSource](https://github.com/EventSource/eventsource) project by Aslak Hellesøy, with additions to support the requirements of the LaunchDarkly SDKs.
 Note that as described in the [changelog](CHANGELOG.md), the API is _not_ backward-compatible with the original package, although it can be used with minimal changes.

 ## Install